 Looking for more Crockpot hamburger recipes?
 We have a lot of them since this is the protein we typically have on hand.
 I will buy a bunch of it when it is on sale, freeze, and defrost when I am ready to make it.

 This Crockpot hamburger casserole recipe is the bomb.

 - Crockpot hamburger helper is always a winner.

 - Slow cooker stuffed cabbage soup is something even my kids love.

 - Round it out with some Crockpot lasagna casserole with NO boiling required either!

+Have a pressure cooker?
+Try our easy Instant Pot mac and cheese recipe next.
 To make this delicious chili with noodles recipe, follow the directions below.